There are so many benefits for both you and your child and you can start from when they are babies

 with a real focus on learning through play.

-Music classes are an excellent way to keep your child amused and
+Music classes are an excellent way to keep your child

 focused, building vital skills for the future.
 Classes are highly